-- D. Evaluations and reevaluations.

-- (1) Initial evaluations
+- D. Evaluations and reevaluations. - (1) Initial evaluations

-- ...

-- (f) The eligibility determination team including the parent and child, if appropriate, must meet to determine if the child is a child with a disability and requires an IEP upon completion of the initial evaluation.

-- (2) Reevaluations
+- (f) The eligibility determination team including the parent and child, if appropriate, shall meet to determine if the child is a child with a disability and requires an IEP upon completion of the initial evaluation. - (2) Reevaluations

-CIMARRON MUNICIPAL SCHOOLS will make eligibility decisions within a reasonable period of time following the completion of an evaluation.
+(e) Each public agency shall maintain a record of the receipt, processing, and disposition of any referral for an individualized reevaluation.
+Reevaluation shall be completed on or before CIMARRON MUNICIPAL SCHOOLS will make eligibility decisions within a reasonable period of time following the completion of an evaluation.
 (See 71 Fed.
 Reg.
 46728 (August 14, 2006))